railwayapp/docs/src/pages/diagnose/webhooks.md

 4. Input your desired webhook URL into the input under "Build and Deploy Webhooks".
 5. Click the checkmark to the right of the input to save.

-The URL you provide will receive a webhook payload when the current project's deploy status changes.
+The URL you provide will receive a webhook payload when the current project's deployment status changes.
 This will be executed across all environments in the project.

 To see what payload will be transmitted to the URL, you can expand the "Example webhook payload" panel.